nadinekaram/AUC-Fundamentals-of-Data-Science-II-Spring-2023/problemsets/mock-midterm-exam.md

 1. Write a Python function called "even_numbers" that takes a list of integers as input and returns a list of only the even numbers in the input list.
 Example input: `[1, 2, 3, 4, 5, 6]`, Example output: `[2, 4, 6]`

-2. Write a *recursive* Python function called `fibonacci` that takes an integer n as input and returns the nth number in the Fibonacci sequence.
-The first two numbers in the Fibonacci sequence are 0 and 1, and each subsequent number is the sum of the two previous numbers.
-Example input: 6, Example output: 8
+2. Write a *recursive* Python function called `fibonacci` that takes an integer `n` as input and returns the `n`th number in the Fibonacci sequence.
+The first two numbers in the Fibonacci sequence are `0` and `1`, and each subsequent number is the sum of the two previous numbers.
+Example input: `6`, Example output: `8`